 SODA was created in 1966 in order to perform regional planning functions.
 To provide technical assistance, planning and coordination of economic development activities and perform other tasks as required in support of member entities.
 The legal authority of SODA is the Oklahoma Inter-Local Cooperation Act (74 0.S.
 Supp.
 1981.
 Section 101 et. seq.).
-In February of 1967 SODA was formally designated by the U.S. Economic Development Administration (EDA), as an Economic Development District (EDD), thereby becoming the first EDD in the nation funded by the EDA.
+In February of 1967 SODA was formally U.S. designated by the Economic Development Administration (EDA), as an Economic Development District (EDD), thereby becoming the first EDD in the nation funded by the EDA.

-To conduct its economic development planning technical assistance and programs, SODA receives grants and contracts from the Oklahoma Department of Commerce and the U.S. Department of Economic Development Commerce Administration (EDA).
+To conduct its economic development planning technical and assistance programs, SODA receives grants and contracts from the Oklahoma Department of Commerce and the U.S. Department of Commerce Economic Development Administration (EDA).
 Additionally, SODA receives funds through the Oklahoma Department of Agriculture to coordinate a district-wide Rural Fire Defense program and through the Oklahoma Department of Human Services as the designated as the Area Agency on Aging, which provides senior citizens in the ten-county region with services such as nutrition, transportation, legal counsel, and outreach.